larsgehrke/mt/README.md

 + **qa** Quality assurance (qa).
 Folder for all unit tests.
 The execution of these unit tests should be selected by calling unit_test.py with the specific command line argument.

-+ **tools** To not overstructure the code, all specific code sections that are worth outsourcing are collected here.
-Here are code sections responsible for persistence, pytorch specific or view specific issues.
++ **tools** To not overstructure the code, all specific code sections that are worth outsourcing are collected here, e.g. code sections responsible for persistence, pytorch specific or view specific issues.

 ## code archive folder